bsusrnkn/Country-Based-Subsidiary-Report-Generator-Agent/README.md

 # Country-Based Subsidiary Report Generator Agent

-This project generates automated investment reports for selected countries by collecting macroeconomic and investment-related metrics via APIs and summarizing them using an AI agent built with LangChain and Gemini LLM.
+This project generates automated investment reports for selected countries by collecting macroeconomic and investment-related metrics via APIs and summarizing them using an AI agent built with **LangChain** and **Gemini LLM**.
 Gradio is used for the user interface, and the final report is generated in HTML and exported as a PDF.

 ## Features